Inflammatory Bowel Disease

 Species-specific differences in xenobiotics metabolizing enzymes

-In addition, gene polymorphisms for the main NSAID metabolizing enzyme, CYP2C, were associated with inter-individual differences in metabolic clearance, plasma elimination half-life, plasma concentrations of NSAID McEvoy et al., Front.
-Pharmacol., Jun 2021.
+Moreover, animals are not representative of human-relevant inter-individual variations in metabolism of xenobiotics, such as in gene polymorphisms, and expression levels of individual CYP enzymes 49.
+For example, human-based studies have shown that genetic polymorphisms in the main NSAID metabolizing enzyme, CYP2C, were associated with inter-individual differences in metabolic clearance, plasma elimination half-life, and plasma concentrations of NSAID 50.

 Species-specific differences in stress response capacity

 Xenobiotics are detected by xenobiotic receptors, also known as xenosensors, that control the expression of genes encoding metabolizing enzymes and transporters by acting as transcription factors.
-Some of the key xenosensors expressed in human intestine and liver include the aryl hydrocarbon receptor (AhR), pregnane X receptor (PXR) and constitutive androstane receptor (CAR).
+Some of the key xenosensors expressed in human intestine and liver include the aryl hydrocarbon receptor (AhR), pregnane X receptor (PXR), and constitutive androstane receptor (CAR).

-For example, rifampicin and SR12813 are potent agonists for human PXR but not for mouse PXR, leading to the induction of P450 enzymes followed by increased metabolism and clearance of co-administered drugs.
+Xenosensors show marked inter-species differences in their activation by xenobiotics 52, 53.
+For example, in contrast to mouse PXR, rifampicin and SR12813 are potent agonists for human PXR, leading to induction of P450 enzymes followed by increased metabolism and clearance of co-administered drugs.

-In the context of IBD, by activating the expression of antioxidant and cytoprotective genes, a robust Nrf2 response could help mitigate the damage from chronic inflammation.
+The response to toxicants commonly involves activation of protective Nrf2 pathways, and subsequently, the activation of expression of genes encoding ROS-neutralizing antioxidant enzymes like GST and SOD.
+In the context of IBD, by activating the expression of antioxidant and cytoprotective genes, a robust Nrf2 response can help mitigate the damage from chronic inflammation 26, 27.

 Species-specific differences in metabolic rates